ChampPhil/FaceEmotionDetector/readme.md

 ## Overview/Basic Understanding

 Facial emotion analysis is an intriguing application of deep learning, combining the power of artificial intelligence with human emotion recognition.
 This article explains a Python-based project that processes raw video sequences to detect faces, analyze emotions, and generate an annotated output video.
-Our pipeline leverages several sophisticated tools and frameworks, including Haar cascades, a custom-trained neural network based on the VGG16 architecture, and the NVIDIA TensorRT framework for optimization.
+Our pipeline leverages several sophisticated tools and frameworks, including a TAO Detection Model, a custom-trained neural network based on the VGG16 architecture, and the NVIDIA TensorRT framework for optimization.

+To eloborate, my project offers two main options:
+   - Running facial emotion analysis on a preexisting video

+   - Create a video in realtime, and then run facial emotion analysis on that newly created video

 <ins>The Pipeline Workflow is as Follows:</ins>

 - *Raw Video Input*: Capture or load a raw video sequence containing human faces.

-- *Face Detection*: Use Haar cascades to identify faces in each frame of the video.
+- *Face Detection*: Use a pretrained TAO Detection Model to identify faces in each frame of the video.

 - *Emotion Analysis*: Feed the preprocessed data (a.k.a the detected face) into a custom-trained Deep Neural Network (DNN) based on VGG16 to predict facial emotions.